spacebake/Loungeware/README.md

 ./generateProject.bat
 ```

 You will now have a new YYP file containing your work and latest work.
+You'd best run the game and make sure everything still works.

 ### 3) Stage, Commit, and Push your changes